-Minute-scale Periodicity of Neuronal Firing in the Human Entorhinal Cortex
+Minute-scale periodicity of neuronal firing in the human entorhinal cortex

-Zahra M. Aghajan1, Gabriel Kreiman^{2,3}, Itzhak Fried^{1,4,5,}
+Zahra M. Aghajan, 1, Gabriel Kreiman, 2,3 and Itzhak Fried 1,4,5,6,

-1Department of Neurosurgery, David Geffen School of Medicine, University of California Los Angeles, Los Angeles, CA.

-2 Children's Hospital, Harvard Medical School, Boston, MA, USA.

-3 Center for Brains, Minds and Machines, Massachusetts Institute of Technology, Cambridge, MA, USA.

-4 Department of Psychiatry and Biobehavioral Sciences, Jane and Terry Semel Institute for Neuroscience and Human Behavior, University of California Los Angeles, Los Angeles, CA. 5 Sackler Faculty of Medicine, Tel Aviv University, Tel Aviv, Israel.
+- 1Department of Neurosurgery, David Geffen School of Medicine, University of California Los Angeles, Los Angeles, CA 90095, USA - 2Children's Hospital, Harvard Medical School, Boston, MA 02115, USA - 3 Center for Brains, Minds and Machines, Massachusetts Institute of Technology, Cambridge, MA 02139, USA - 4Department of Psychiatry and Biobehavioral Sciences, Jane and Terry Semel Institute for Neuroscience and Human Behavior, University of California Los Angeles, Los Angeles, CA 90095, USA - 5Faculty of Medicine, Tel Aviv University, Tel-Aviv 69978, Israel - 6Lead contact - Correspondence: zahraa@g.ucla.edu (Z.M.A.), ifried@mednet.ucla.edu (I.F.)

-Correspondence to: ifried@mednet.ucla.edu

-Abstract:
+https://doi.org/10.1016/j.celrep.2023.113271

+SUMMARY

-Grid cells in the entorhinal cortex demonstrate spatially periodic firing patterns, which are thought to provide a map of space on behaviorally relevant length scales.
-It is unknown, however, whether such periodicity exists for behaviorally relevant time scales in the human brain.
-Here we investigated neuronal firing during a temporally continuous uninterrupted experience by presenting fourteen neurosurgical patients with an audiovisual video while recording single neuron activity from multiple brain regions.
-We report on a set of units that modulate their activity in a strikingly periodic manner across different timescales-from seconds to many minutes.
-These cells were most prevalent in the entorhinal cortex.
-Time within the video could be decoded from their population activity.
-Furthermore, these cells remapped their dominant periodicity to shorter timescales during a subsequent recognition memory task.
-When the audiovisual sequence was presented at two different speeds (regular and faster), a significant percentage of these temporally periodic cells (TPCs) maintained their timescales, suggesting a degree of invariance with respect to the narrative content.
-The temporal periodicity of TPCs may complement the spatial periodicity of grid cells Whether these cells provide scalable spatiotemporal metrics for encoding and retrieval of human experience warrants future investigations.
+Grid cells in the entorhinal cortex demonstrate spatially periodic firing, thought to provide a spatial map on behaviorally relevant length scales.
+Whether such periodicity exists for behaviorally relevant time scales in the human brain remains unclear.
+We investigate neuronal firing during a temporally continuous experience by presenting 14 neurosurgical patients with a video while recording neuronal activity from multiple brain regions.
+We report on neurons that modulate their activity in a periodic manner across different time scales-from seconds to many minutes, most prevalently in the entorhinal cortex.
+These neurons remap their dominant periodicity to shorter time scales during a subsequent recognition memory task.
+When the video is presented at two different speeds, a significant percentage of these temporally periodic cells (TPCs) maintain their time scales, suggesting a degree of invariance.
+The TPCs' temporal periodicity might complement the spatial periodicity of grid cells and together provide scalable spatiotemporal metrics for human experience.